dcooney/wordpress-plugin-installer/README.md

 ## Getting Started

-To get started, you'll need to load and initialize the class:
+To get started, you'll simply need to load and initialize the class.
+The installer provides the required CSS and JS for display and functionality.

 ### Class Loader